thecredibleway/thecredibleway-com/docs/faq/questions/born-without-choice-yet-doomed-for-not-choosing-god.md

 ## Why Not Take the Rescue?

-This brings us to the final, and perhaps most challenging, part of the real question - **"If God sends a Savior, why would I reject Him?"**
+This brings us to the final, and perhaps most challenging, part of the real question - **"If God sends a Saviour, why would I reject Him?"**

 It's a fair question - and it gets to the heart of human pride.
 Sometimes people don't want to be rescued.
 Sometimes it's because they don't believe they're in danger.
 Other times it's because they don't want to owe anyone.
 Or maybe they